 Spring framework can be ideal for developing enterprise-scale applications thanks to its extensive support for building structures, incorporating technologies that include:

 - As mentioned, Plain Old Java Objects (POJOs)

 Including different functions, the Spring framework can help developers create additional functions, including methods defining a remote procedure or transaction management without the help of remote APIs.

 Moreover, Spring is a lightweight framework that provides mechanisms for other frameworks like Struts, Hibernate, EJB, JSF, and Tapestry.
 It can help solve real-time technical problems.
-Spring framework comprises different modules, including WEB MVC, IOC, DAO, AOP, Context, and ORM.
+Spring framework comprises different modules, including WEB MVC (coming from its source module spring-webmvc), IoC (Inversion of Control), DAO (Data Access Objects), AOP (Aspect-Oriented Programming), Context, and ORM (Object Relational Mapping).